 How to Calculate Windchill

 The windchill chart above was designed to accurately calculate how cold air feels on human skin.
 The index is based on heat loss from exposed skin was tested on human subjects’ faces.

-WC is the wind chill index in Fahrenheit, v is the wind speed in miles per hour and T is the temperature in Fahrenheit.
+T is the air temperature in degrees Fahrenheit, and V is the wind speed in miles per hour.

-- Wind chill actually cuases your body tisue to freeze!
+- Frostbite: Windchill actually causes your body tisue to freeze!
 Frostbite is body tissue that has frozen and usually starts with the fingers, toes, tips of the nose, and ear lobes.
 If you lose feeling in these area or they are turning pale or white, immediately get inside and get medical attention.

-- Hypothermia happens when your body’s temperature drops too low; uncontrollable shivering, disorientation, and incoherence are signs of this issue and medical attention should be found immediately.
+- Hypothermia: When your body’s temperature drops too low, hypothermia sets in.
+Uncontrollable shivering, disorientation, and incoherence are signs of this issue and medical attention should be found immediately.

 In both cases, take care to rewarm the body very slowly.